 Acid stained concrete is the most widely recognized form of decorative concrete and stamped concrete is the second most recognized form of decorative concrete.

 It is has been popular for several years.
-The challenge is that it cannot be done over an existing slab without extreme expense.
+The challenge is that it typically cannot be cost-effectively done over an existing slab.

 Decorative concrete, whether stamped or overlaid, is so close to the real thing that most people cannot tell the difference.
 It is a beautiful product that is endless in uses, designs, colors, and applications.